 Whether Marvel is preparing for its umpteenth blockbuster or an engaging television series, the casting alone speaks for itself.
 One thing the studio prides itself on is its commitment to casting the best person for the role, regardless of their status.
 It’s how many actors become a quintessential piece to the ever-evolving puzzle in this cinematic universe.
 For the cast of Shang-Chi, it’s no different.

 Canadian actor Simu Liu and actress Awkwafina make a great pair as Shang-Chi and Katy, respectively.
 With Awkwafina, you can always count on her impeccable comedic timing to brighten any scene.
-And for Liu, he’s already charmed his way into fans’ hearts both off and on screen.
+And for Liu, he’s already charmed his way into fans’ hearts both off and on-screen.
 His easy-going sense of humor mixed with his relatable personality shines throughout this film, making audiences forget he’s still playing a character.
 Between their emotional scenes and chaotic best friend energy, they could easily tout as your next favorite duo.

 Of course, a Marvel film wouldn’t be a Marvel film without a few legendary faces thrown in the mix.
 Tony Leung and Michelle Yeoh are two unavoidable names when it comes to iconic Asian actors.
 From the cast to the fans, both figures have mesmerized audiences through the decades with grace.
-As Shang-Chi’s father (Wenwu), Leung brings a passionate and daunting presence to the role—you empathize with him while feeling intimidated at the same time.
+As Shang-Chi’s father (Wenwu), Leung brings a passionate and daunting presence to the role—you empathize with him while feeling intimidated in the same breath.

 Meanwhile, Yeoh embodies poise and elegance in her role as Ying Nan, Shang-Chi’s aunt.
-She’s soft spoken, yet confident—strong, yet peaceful.
+She’s soft-spoken, yet confident—strong, yet peaceful.
 Her willingness to help Shang-Chi achieve his true potential is one of the pinnacles of the film.

 From the get-go, Marvel made steps in challenging the comic book version of Shang-Chi.
 Although some of its themes are rooted in stereotypical Asian tropes, director Destin Daniel Cretton and writer Dave Callaham have transformed the story into one that’s personable.
 Regardless of whether you culturally connect to it or not, the characters are in good hands with this particular cast.